LLUhlin/robot-programming/README.md

 >  *The program trims and converts your input so that it accepts incorrect commands and is not case-sensitive, meaning that "R a s . f F w L tfr" is the same input as the above example.*

 5. Once entered you'll receive a message of the position of your robot and if out of bounds will throw an error and exit the program.

+## Licence

+This project is licensed under the ISC License